ESESJAY/Assignment-2/README.md

 ## ACKNOWLEDGEMENTS:

-I have received inspiration for this project from buzzfeed website, geo-guesser website.
+I have received inspiration for this project from buzzfeed website for my quizzes webpage, geo-guesser website for Prolocation webpage.
 The link to the buzzfeed website: https://www.buzzfeed.com/quizzes , geo-guesser website https://www.geoguessr.com/.